aambrioso1/presentations/programming_hcc_2022/programming_for_math_HCC_2022.md

 * loops
 * functions
 * import
-    * Standard Libraries
+    * standard libraries
     * third party libraries

 #### The Average Value Function
 Derive formula for computing the integral based on the average value functions Apply to the formula to the computation of Pi using an integral

-#### 2D and 3D plots, parametric equtions, tangent lines, and animations
+#### 2D and 3D plots, parametric equations, tangent lines, and animations

 #### Matrices, Vectors, and Rotations